mendokuse3/General-Assembly-Code/unit_1/w01d2/instructor_notes/INTRO_TO_JAVASCRIPT.md

 ### What is Programming?

 The first few weeks of this course will focus on programming skills.
-This means learning how to "think like a programmer", and also learning to use tools such as Terminal, Atom, Git, etc.
+This means learning how to "think like a programmer", and also learning to use tools such as Terminal, VS code, Git, etc.

 Loosely speaking, learning to "think like a programmer" involves learning: